rule

 *4: There is a last verse to this chapter identical to the last one of chapter eleven: verse 10.11: 59.

-This way passed they their childhood in the cow-community with different childlike pastimes like playing hide and seek, building dams and jumping about like they were monkeys.
+'The two boys thus passed their childhood in the cow-community with different children's games like playing hide and seek, building dams and jumping around like they were monkeys.'

-Probably does this verse present in the original Sanskrit not belong here and has it accidentally been transferred from chapter 11 in the process of manual copying through the ages.
+This verse present in the original Sanskrit probably does not belong here.
+It must have accidentally been transferred from chapter 11 in the process of manual copying through the ages.

 Page from a dispersed series of the Bhagavata Purana (Story of the Lord Vishnu), India.c.
 1570-75